Join us on Wednesday evenings in January at 7pm as we read and discuss How to Be an Antiracist by Ibram X. Kendi

 The Unglued Church Project utilizes a layered approach to assess and inform decisions about future direction for the congregation.

-This fall season we will be discussing the book "White Fragility" in order to address systematic racism and ensure the lifelong happiness of our community members.
+This season we will be discussing the book "Incarnation" in order to learn the meaning behind the names of Christ and Christmas.

 Interested in diving deeper into the teachings of the bible?
 Join our virtual bible study.